tonethar/IGME-230-GDD-Master/notes/HW-gif-finder.md

 - #6 - log out the JSON file we have downloaded

 ### D. Run the app and click the search button

-You should see the JSON we download in the console:
+You should see the JSON we downloaded in the console:

 ![Web Page](_images/gif-finder-11.jpg)